Peru & Machu Picchu

 Walk Challenge: 1 2 3 4 5

 Ruth Burk has been leading travelers on Walking Adventures for the past several years, sharing highlights of European and American destinations with fellow Adventurers!
 Always on the lookout for the best viewpoint or hole-in-the-wall café, Ruth enjoys finding the hidden treasures along those paths less traveled.
+Ruth will be lead guide on this tour, assisted by our excellent national guide.
 She looks forward to walking the wonders of Peru with you!

 Sergio Eduardo will be offering cultural and historical insights as our local guide.
-Sergio has been guiding since 2011, is one of the top guides in Cuzco, and was chosen to accompany the King of Belgium on his visit to Peru last year!
-Sergio partnered with our Walking Adventures Guide Team in 2017 and we requested his excellent services again for our upcoming tour in 2019.
+Sergio has been guiding since 2011, is one of the top guides in Cuzco, and was chosen to accompany the King of Belgium on his visit to Peru in 2018!
+Sergio partnered with our Walking Adventures Guide Team on past Peruvian tours and we have requested his excellent services again for our upcoming tour in 2021.

 Lima elevation: 505 feet